 Summer is the season of fresh produce.
 Who doesn’t love getting tomatoes and zucchini from a generous neighbor with a garden?
 Farmers markets and farm stands offer the most beautiful variety of fruits and vegetables.

 It’s very tempting to grab a fresh nectarine or plum and immediately bite into it, enjoying the burst of sweetness and the warm juice dribbling down your chin.
-But, it’s important to wash all of the fruit you purchase before taking that bite.
+But, it’s important to wash all fruit before taking that bite.

 Cyclospora is a single cell parasite that enters the body via tainted food or water.
 The time between becoming infected and becoming sick is about one week.
 It usually causes watery diarrhea, with frequent bowel movements.
 Other common symptoms include loss of appetite, weight loss, stomach cramps/pain, bloating, increased gas, nausea, and fatigue.
 Vomiting, body aches, headache, fever, and other flu-like symptoms may be noted.
 Some people infected with Cyclospora do not have any symptoms.
 Antibiotics are often prescribed to treat Cyclospora.
 As a parasitic infection, a person can be re-infected and develop this illness multiple times.